5ecompendium/bestiary/_creatures/barbed-devil.md

 speed: "30 ft."
 hit_points: "110 (13d8+52)"
 armor_class: "15 (natural armor)"
+condition_immunities: "poisoned"
+damage_resistances: "cold, bludgeoning, piercing, and slashing from nonmagical weapons that aren't silvered"
 ---

-**Damage Resistances** cold, bludgeoning, piercing, and slashing from nonmagical weapons that aren't silvered

-**Condition Immunities** poisoned

 ***Barbed Hide.*** At the start of each of its turns, the barbed devil deals 5 (1d10) piercing damage to any creature grappling it.